huaminghuangtw/Evergreen-Notes/Permanent-Notes/relationships.md

 ---

-Remember: [Life is not a debate—it's not about winning the argument or being right.](https://tim.blog/2018/08/02/ann-miura-ko/) Winning an argument doesn’t make you right.
+Remember: [Life is not a debate—it’s not about winning the argument or being right.](https://tim.blog/2018/08/02/ann-miura-ko/) Winning an argument doesn’t make you right.
 Someone might win an argument and still be wrong.
 Being good at debating is not the same as being right.

 ---